-Super Sponsor scheme for Ukrainian refugees will not be re-started, Scottish Government confirms
+Super sponsor scheme for Ukrainian refugees will not be re-started, Scottish Government confirms

 "We must be assured that measures are in place to mitigate pressures on local councils and other services who have been working tirelessly and that funding is in place to meet associated costs.
 Having considered the current position, I've concluded we are unable to resume applications to the super sponsor scheme at this time.”

-The review also looks at ways of creating longer term accommodation, including building “modular housing” and bringing forward a range of interventions such as one-off grants and deposit guarantees.
-It said it will also continue to prioritise investment in social housing and work with local authorities and registered social landlords to make best possible use of the dedicated £50 million ‘Ukraine Longer Term Resettlement Fund’.
+The review also looks at ways of creating longer-term accommodation, including building “modular housing” and bringing forward a range of interventions such as one-off grants and deposit guarantees.
+It said it would also continue to prioritise investment in social housing and work with local authorities and registered social landlords to make best possible use of the dedicated £50 million ‘Ukraine Longer Term Resettlement Fund’.

-Mr Gray said: “There will also be many who are interested in hosting but have not yet taken the first step as they're not sure what's expected of them.
-Therefore we will launch Scotland-specific campaign asking households across the nation to consider offering a place in their home to a Ukrainian.
+Mr Gray said: “There will also be many who are interested in hosting, but have not yet taken the first step as they're not sure what's expected of them.
+Therefore we will launch a Scotland-specific campaign asking households across the nation to consider offering a place in their home to a Ukrainian.”

-The latest figures published by the Scottish Government show that 30,629 visas have been granted under the Super Sponsor scheme, with 17,463 arrivals to date.
+The latest figures published by the Scottish Government show 30,629 visas have been granted under the super sponsor scheme, with 17,463 arrivals to date.
 However, just 2,790 super sponsor visa holders have been matched into longer-term accommodation.
-There are currently around 7,000 people in Scottish Government hotels and
+There are around 7,000 people in Scottish Government hotels and passenger ships.

+The review, published by Mr Gray, acknowledged more than 13,000 Ukrainians hold Homes for Ukraine visas, with the Government as a named sponsor, but have not yet arrived.

+The document said: “It is very difficult to predict with certainty how many of the remaining 13,166 visa holders may decide to travel, and if so when they may arrive.
+Developments in the war will have a significant bearing on actual behaviour.
+What is clear, however, is that arrival rates have remained high and visa-holders continue to arrive.”

 • Displaced people already in Scotland are in safe and suitable accommodation;